-Design exterior lighting to enhance and respond to the distinct character and nighttime environment on each side of the building.
-Security lighting intended for regular use should be unobtrusive, well-integrated with the building design, and consistent with the character of architectural lighting to direct light where it is needed, rather than indiscriminately.
-Consider community preferences for high levels of lighting to maximize awareness of surroundings.
+Design exterior lighting to enhance and respond to the distinct character and nighttime environment on each frontage of the Facility.
+Security lighting intended for regular use should be unobtrusive, well-integrated with the building design and consistent with the character of architectural lighting and should direct light only where it is needed.